 If you have rapidly changing pages that are not being recrawled often enough, ensure that they are included in a sitemap.
 For pages that update less rapidly, you might need to specifically ask for a recrawl.
 If you recently added a lot of new content, or submitted a sitemap, you should ideally see a bump in discovery crawls on your site.

 The type of user agent used to make the crawl request.
 Google has a number of user agents that crawl for different reasons and have different behaviors.
-The following types are reported.

 - Smartphone: Googlebot smartphone